Sid Lucero

-Timothy Mark Pimentel Eigenmann ([ˈaɪɡɛnmɐn]; born March 12, 1983), known professionally as Sid Lucero ([luˈsɛro]), is a Filipino television and film actor and model.
+Timothy Mark Pimentel Eigenmann ([ˈaɪɡɛnmɐn]; born March 12, 1983), known professionally as Sid Lucero ([luˈsɛro]), is a Filipino actor and model.
 He won the 31st Gawad Urian Best Actor award for his role in Selda.

 Career

-Tim's stage name, Sid Lucero, is taken from the main character that his father Mark Gil portrayed in the movie Batch '81.
-His acting career began in 2004 with the GMA-7 soap opera Hanggang Kailan.
-He soon landed the lead role in ABS-CBN fantaserye Krystala.
+Tim's stage name, Sid Lucero, is taken from the main character that his father, Mark Gil, portrayed in the movie Batch '81.
+His acting career began in 2004 with the GMA-7 soap opera, Hanggang Kailan.
+He soon landed the lead antagonist role in ABS-CBN fantaserye Krystala.
 At the 24th STAR Awards, he earned a nomination both for Best Actor (Selda) and Best Supporting Actor (Tambolista).
 His first acting award was given by Golden Screen in Donsol for Best Breakthrough Performance of an Actor.

-Sid Lucero and Emilio Garcia tied for the Best Actor award at the July 14-22, 2000 Thessaloniki International Film Festival in Greece, regarding film Selda (The Inmate).
-He gained prominence as Alfred "Red" Ramirez in the Hit Primetime TV Series Dahil May Isang Ikaw which ran from 2009 to 2010.
-In 2011, the actor stated he would be changing from ABS-CBN to GMA Network.
-He signed a 2-year contract to the network with an appearance in epic-drama series Amaya.
-In 2012, Lucero will be included on GMA Telebabad drama, Legacy.
-This was the first time to work his cousin Geoff on GMA Network since he transferred from ABS-CBN in 2011 until 2017.
+Sid Lucero and Emilio Garcia tied for the Best Actor award at the July 14–22, 2000 Thessaloniki International Film Festival in Greece, for the film, Selda (The Inmate).
+He gained prominence as Alfred "Red" Ramirez in the Hit Primetime TV Series, Dahil May Isang Ikaw, which ran from 2009 to 2010.
+In 2011, the actor moved from ABS-CBN to GMA Network.
+He signed a 2-year contract with the network with his 1st project under the contract in the epic-drama series, Amaya.
+In 2012, Lucero became part of GMA Telebabad drama, Legacy.

 Personal life

 He is the son of actors Mark Gil and Bing Pimentel, and is the older brother of Maxine Eigenmann and the younger half-brother of Gabby Eigenmann.

 He is the older half-brother of Andi Eigenmann.
-Award-winning actress Cherie Gil is his aunt, and Award-winning actor Michael de Mesa is his uncle while actors Ryan and Geoff Eigenmann are his cousins; Rosemarie Gil is his grandmother and Eddie Mesa is his grandfather.
+Award-winning actress Cherie Gil is his aunt, and award-winning actor Michael de Mesa is his uncle while actors Ryan and Geoff Eigenmann are his cousins; Rosemarie Gil is his grandmother and Eddie Mesa is his grandfather.

-He has a daughter named Halo Eve with Bea Lao, the drummer of the General Luna.
+He has a daughter named Halo Eve with Bea Lao, the drummer of the band, General Luna.